MarvinJamesReyes/basic_app/README.md

 ## File Structure
 ### [Controllers](./controllers)
-Processes requests received from the router and passes them onto the Model or services
+Processes requests received from the router and passes them onto the model or services
 ### [DB](./db)
 Database layer logic.
 Processes requests and queries, and interacts with the DB using `Knex.js`
 ### [Models](./models)